unbxd/search-JS-library/docs/configurations/MiscellaneousConfig.md

 ### Scenarios
 {: .no_toc }
-In cases where the search/category api results are required to be filtered based on a constant filter condition.
+In cases where the search/category api results are required to be filtered based on a constant filter condition, apart from the user selected filters

 ---
 <!-- ## searchQueryParam